masneyb/shotwell-site-generator/README.md

 local LAN over port 8000.
 You should consider running nginx or Apache if you want to run this on your home server for the long term.

-## Screensaver HTML query parameters

-The screensaver.html file takes the following optional HTTP query parameters:

-- &min_time=XXX, &max_time=XXX - optional date range to limit the photos to.
-If unset, then all media within that rating is shown.
-Otherwise expects an ISO8601-formatted date (i.e. 2020-07-01T00:00:00).
-- &json_update_secs=XXX - the number of seconds when the media.json file is updated.
-Defaults to 21600 (6 hours).
-- &photo_update_secs=XXX - the number of seconds when the next photo is shown.
-Defaults to 10 seconds.

 ## Contact

 Brian Masney [masneyb@onstation.org](mailto:masneyb@onstation.org)